 Feedback from participants indicated that the personas and scenarios accurately captured the goals and contexts of participants and realistically portrayed potential experiences of patients and parents with a new health care system.
-These scenarios, in turn, drove detailed requirements that contributed to detailed descriptions for prototypes of digital health care interventions; ultimately the scenarios drove the design, construction, and operation of a learning health network which deploys such interventions.
+These scenarios, in turn, drove detailed requirements that contributed to detailed descriptions for prototypes of digital health care deploys such interventions.
 Further example scenarios and design screenshots are available in Multimedia Appendix 2.